 There’s only one major university system, and there are few data science labs and institutes.

 Data Science Research & Initiatives at Hawaii Universities

-- At UH Mānoa’s Department of Information and Computer Sciences, you’ll find research labs in areas like bioinformatics, machine learning, computer-human interaction, and advanced visualization.
+- At UH Mānoa’s Department of Information and Computer Sciences, you’ll find research labs in areas like machine learning, computer-human interaction, and advanced visualization.

 But data visualization isn’t the only area of data interest for UH.
 It has also:

-- Used a hefty NSF grant to create the Experimental Program to Stimulate Competitive Research (EPSCoR) Hawaii and the ʻIke Wai Integrated Knowledge Environment (IKE) – a five-year study that will generate data and models to tackle issues surrounding water sustainability.
+- Used a hefty NSF grant to create the Established Program to Stimulate Competitive Research (EPSCoR) Hawaii and the ʻIke Wai Integrated Knowledge Environment (IKE) – a study that will generate data and models to tackle issues surrounding water sustainability.
 UH Hilo hopes to invest some of the grant money into new faculty members and data science programs.

 Online Data Science Programs in Hawaii

 You’ll have limited options when it comes to distance learning in Hawaii, though both HPU and UH have offerings.
 If you need some help assessing quality, have a look at our short checklist on what to look for in an online data science program.